Craig Rens, MA, LMFT

 Laura is a licensed individual, couples and family therapist.
 She provides a comfortable and accepting environment where children, adolescents and adults are safe to explore life challenges.
 Laura believes in a balanced approach in therapy and life and supports clients in finding a healthy medium between acceptance and change.
 She works from a client-centered, family-driven perspective, meaning the client is empowered to take the lead in their treatment.
 Laura is trained in providing Dialectical Behavior Therapy (DBT) and Cognitive Behavior Therapy (CBT) and utilizes play and art therapy techniques with children and teens.
 Areas of particular interest include working with adolescents and adults on issues related to depression, anxiety, difficulty managing emotions, disordered eating, low self-esteem, parenting concerns and family conflict, and substance use and co-dependency in families.

-Darci Witasek, MA
+Darci Witasek, MA, LMFT

 Darci Witasek has a Master’s degree in Marriage and Family from the University of St. Thomas and a Bachelor of Science degree from the University of Minnesota – Duluth where she majored in Psychology and minored in Spanish.
 Darci has experience providing therapy in both English and Spanish to children, adolescents, adults, families and couples in a wide range of settings.
 Darci assists her clients with a diverse range of mental health concerns including: anxiety, depression, adjustment disorder, trauma, oppositional defiant disorder, health concerns, divorce, and relationship issues.
 She typically utilizes Solution-focused, Cognitive Behavioral and Systemic therapy approaches in her therapy work.
 Darci believes in a collaborative approach to counseling where the therapist and client work together to find solutions to their problems.
-She is presently working towards licensure as Marriage and Family Therapist.

 Katie Stangl, MS, LMFT, RPT